 Yes!
 We have a great network of design partners around the world who can design the website for you and once completed they hand you the keys to your site so that you can do the ongoing updates very easily such as when you have menu changes.

-Is there a way to add items to cart with a single click?
+Is there a way to add items to the cart with a single click?

-Most food service providers are opting to use the list view in their shop rather than the grid view.
+Most foodservice providers are opting to use the list view in their shop rather than the grid view.
 The list view provides an add to cart button.
-Note: if a selection of a variant is required such as ‘Gluten Free’ they customer will still be taken to the product page to make their selection.
+Note: if a selection of a variant is required such as ‘Gluten Free’ the customer will still be taken to the product page to make their selection.

 See how to change to list view for your shop.